coecms/splitvar/README.md

     surface-temp_ACCESS-OM2_225407_225412.nc  surface-temp_ACCESS-OM2_225701_225706.nc
     surface-temp_ACCESS-OM2_225501_225506.nc  surface-temp_ACCESS-OM2_225707_225712.nc

-each containing six months of data
+each containing six months of daily data

     ACCESS-OM2/surface-temp/surface-temp_ACCESS-OM2_225301_225306.nc
     Time steps:  181  x  1.0 days
     surface_temp :: (181, 300, 360) :: Conservative temperature

+If there are a large number of variables to be extracted and only a few are *not* required then it can be easier to specify the variables to skip, with the `-s` option, rather than all the variables to process.

+### Aggregation

 `splitvar` can also aggregate data on a specified time frequency by specifying an aggregate frequency.
 For example, using the same command as above, but specifying monthly